Donald Trump's Path To 300 House Votes On Infrastructure Runs Through The Black Caucus

 “The biggest mistake Obama made was trying to work directly with Boehner and Cantor.
 He should’ve gone straight to the Tuesday Group,” said Sam Geduldig, a lobbyist who is one of K Street’s top donors to the GOP, referring to a group of moderate House Republicans that has since dwindled.
 “My firm and our clients are looking at this as an opportunity to team with black lobbyists and black caucus members to put together a coalition and work with the rank and file to bypass Pelosi and Schumer.
 We know Trump won’t make the same mistake as Obama.”

 Moses Boyd, a Democratic lobbyist and former senior Senate Democratic aide, said that he wasn’t advocating bypassing Democratic leaders but does believe the CBC could play a pivotal role if Trump approached them.
-“If he’s serious, then we’re serious,” said Boyd, who has worked on lobbying campaigns with Geduldig in the past.
+“If he’s serious, then we’re serious,” said Boyd, who has worked on lobbying campaigns with Geduldig.
 “I believe there’s an opportunity to push critically needed infrastructure investments, particularly in the inner city.”

 William Lacy Clay Jr., who represents St. Louis, perked up at the thought of Trump bypassing Democratic leadership and working directly with the CBC.
 “He’s got my attention, if that’s their approach.
 I don’t have a problem with it,” he said, adding that St. Louis, being a transportation hub at the center of the country, has a number of infrastructure needs.